Seiya Suzuki Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.58 team ERA ranks 20th across all MLB pitching staffs.
+- The Marlins' 4.48 team ERA ranks 21st across all league pitching staffs.

-- Marlins pitchers combine to allow 32 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- The Marlins rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).

-- Luzardo gets the start for the Marlins, his sixth of the season.
-He is 2-1 with a 3.62 ERA and 32 strikeouts through 27 1/3 innings pitched.
+- The Marlins will send Cabrera (1-2) out for his sixth start of the season.
+He is 1-2 with a 4.91 ERA and 24 strikeouts through 22 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Cleveland Guardians, when he tossed 4 1/3 innings, allowing four earned runs while giving up eight hits.
+- The right-hander last pitched on Monday against the Atlanta Braves, when he went 4 1/3 innings, allowing four earned runs while giving up four hits.

+- The 25-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.